Raushan2709/Rectangle-number-pattern--C-/README.md

 # Rectangle-number-pattern--C-
-in this code rectangle is form of number input by user
+in this code rectangle is form of number input by user......